Destinations

 Credit: Okayama Prefecture Tourism Federation

-In autumn two Chinese pistache trees ignite the surrounding area in fiery foliage.
-At night you can enjoy the trees illuminated after sunset.
+In Autumn, two Chinese pistache trees ignite the surrounding area in fiery foliage.
+At night, you can enjoy the trees illuminated after sunset.

 How to go: Drive appx.
 50 minutes from Okayama station.
 By public transportation, take the train to Yoshinaga station.
 From there, taxis will be available at the front of the station.